 2. Sow seeds into cracks in paving

 They're unsightly but you can make a feature out of cracks in paving.
 Or perhaps you're fed up with weeding the joins in the paving on your patio?
 Choose a low-growing, hardy perennial like thyme.
 It produces a scent as you walk over it and has pretty purple flowers, which will make bees happy, too.
-Find more ways to grow a bee-friendly garden in our guide.

 3. Throw a seed bomb to grow a wild flower garden – fast

 Want to grow flowers in your garden but not sure how?
 The easiest way to get started is to get a wildflower seed bomb and simply scatter the seeds in a designated area of your garden.
 Wildflowers pretty much take care of themselves, needing just sun and the occasional water.
 Besides, you'll be helping to create a bee-friendly garden this way, too.
-Check out our buyer's guide to the best wildflower seed mixes.

 4. Clean your patio or deck

 The overall look of your garden is hugely affected by the state of your garden paving and decking.
 Lichen growing all over deck?
 Patio covered in algae?
 Get to work with a quality patio cleaner or decking cleaner – you'll be amazed how much better your garden will look when you're done.